ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 * IP proxying endpoints can also send ICMPv6 echo requests with 1232 bytes of data to ascertain the link MTU and tear down the tunnel if they do not receive a response.
-Unless endpoints have an out of band means of guaranteeing that the previous techniques is sufficient, they MUST use this method.
+Unless endpoints have an out-of-band means of guaranteeing that the previous techniques is sufficient, they MUST use this method.
 If an endpoint does not know an IPv6 address of its peer, it can send the ICMPv6 echo request to the link local all nodes multicast address